 Cost of Sales.
-The increase in cost of sales of \$12.9 million, or 13%, for the three months ended April 30, 2014 compared to the same period in 2013 was consistent with an increase in net sales as discussed above, however, margins were negatively impacted by a series of price increases for resin, a critical supply of our vinyl products, which we were unable to recoup from some customers through surcharges due to contractual limitations.
-In addition, we experienced some labor inefficiencies, higher insurance and employee benefit costs, significant repair and maintenance costs, and higher freight costs.
-These increases in cost were partially offset by favorable material price variances for our insulating glass spacers.
+The increase in cost of sales of \$14.7 million, or 13%, for the three months ended July 31, 2014 compared to the same period in 2013 correlates with an increase of 8% in net sales as discussed above, however, margins were negatively impacted by a series of cost increases for resin, a major raw material used in our vinyl extrusion products.
+We have been unable to recoup the increase in resin cost from some customers through surcharges due to contractual limitations.
+In addition, we experienced labor inefficiencies, higher repair and maintenance costs, and higher freight costs, all attributable to our vinyl products.
+These increases in cost were partially offset by favorable material price variances for our spacer products.

 Selling, General and Administrative.
-The decrease in our selling, general and administrative expenses of \$7.8 million, or 28%, for the three months ended April 30, 2014 compared to the same period in 2013 was due primarily to the cessation of our ERP implementation in August 2013, which contributed expense of \$3.7 million during the three months ended April 30, 2013; a decrease in information technology costs attributable to support of the ERP system which had contributed to higher cost in fiscal 2013; reduced headcount primarily due to attrition, with some selective restructuring efforts to better align our cost structure; and a decrease in stock-based compensation and compensation associated with long-term incentive arrangements tied to the performance of our common stock.
+Our selling, general and administrative expenses decreased by \$4.9 million, or 21%, for the three months ended July 31, 2014 compared to the same period in 2013.
+Of this decrease, \$1.7 million was attributable to our ERP implementation efforts during the third quarter of 2013.
+This effort was ceased in August 2013, with no such charges incurred during the third quarter of 2014.
+In addition, we reduced the size of our information technology group which had been expanded to service the new ERP, and reduced headcount overall due to attrition, with some selective restructuring efforts during the fourth quarter of 2013 and into the first quarter of 2014, to better align our cost structure.
+We also experienced a decrease in stock-based compensation and compensation associated with long-term incentive arrangements tied to the performance of our common stock.
 These cost reductions were partially offset by higher incentive accruals based on earnings and higher insurance costs.

 Depreciation and Amortization.
-Depreciation and amortization expense decreased \$1.3 million, or 13%, for the three months ended April 30, 2014 compared to the same period in 2013 primarily due to the cessation of the ERP implementation in August

-2013 and the related accelerated depreciation write-off.
-For the three months ended April 30, 2013, we incurred \$1.6 million of depreciation expense associated with the implementation compared to \$0.8 million for the respective period in 2014 (attributable to the remaining assets which are currently in service).
-The remainder of the decrease in depreciation expense relates to the run-off of depreciation and intangible asset amortization associated with the Alumco acquisition in December 2012 (incremental increase in 2013 compared to 2014), partially offset by the incremental effect of depreciation and amortization expense associated with fixed and intangible assets which were placed into service during the trailing twelve months ended April 30, 2014.
+Depreciation and amortization expense decreased \$1.9 million, or 18%, for the three months ended July 31, 2014 compared to the same period in 2013.
+This decrease was primarily due to the cessation of the ERP implementation in August 2013 and the related accelerated depreciation write-off.
+For the three months ended July 31, 2013, we incurred \$2.1 million of depreciation expense associated with the implementation compared to \$0.4 million for the respective period in 2014 (attributable to the remaining assets which are currently in service).
+The remainder of the decrease in depreciation expense relates to the run-off of depreciation and intangible asset amortization associated with the Alumco acquisition in December 2012 (incremental increase in 2013 compared to 2014), partially offset by the incremental effect of depreciation and amortization expense associated with fixed and intangible assets which were placed into service during the trailing twelve months ended July 31, 2014.